stby4/fhnw-iot-dbt/README.md

 Simulates a heart-rate-monitor and increases the value with each step.

 ## poti_hrm.ino
 Simulates a heart-rate-monitor.
-The value can be set by using a rotary know which must be connected to pin A0.
+The value can be set by using a rotary knob which must be connected to pin A0.